Bruxism (Teeth Grinding): Causes, Symptoms, and Treatment

 Bruxism is the medical term for excessive tooth grinding and/or jaw clenching.
-Because our jaw muscles are capable of producing hundreds of pounds of force, continuous grinding and clenching can cause significant damage to teeth and jaws without dental intervention.
+Because our jaw muscles can produce hundreds of pounds of force, continuous grinding and clenching can cause significant damage to teeth and jaws without dental intervention.

 Unconscious grinding or clenching during waking hours is referred to as “awake bruxism.”
 Awake bruxing frequently occurs during times of focused concentration, stress, frustration, or anxiety.
 Simply being aware of clenching and grinding is often all that’s necessary to stop.
 Further possible treatments include jaw relaxation and stress-reduction techniques, mouthguards, and medication.